ROASTED SQUASH, BROCCOLI AND BLUE CHEESE QUICHE WITH A HAZELNUT BASE

 Once the pastry is large enough to cover the base and come all the way up the sides, carefully transfer it to the tin.
 A handy tip for doing this is to slide the rolling pin (or wine bottle, if that’s your vibe) under one side of the pastry, which helps support much of the weight as you transfer.

 Use a fork to make a few pricks in the base of the pastry and then bake in the oven at 180 degrees (170 fan) for 12 minutes, until just starting to brown.

 While the pastry is cooking, make the filling.
 Crack the eggs into a large bowl and add the cream and thyme leaves.
-Season with salt and pepper.
+Season with salt and pepper and whisk to combine.

 Roughly chop the roasted squash.

 When the pastry is out of the oven, evenly scatter the squash, broccoli and cheese over the base.
 Pour the egg mixture over the top and bake for 30 minutes.